guardrailsio/full-stack-engineer-challenge/README.md

 - Severity of finding
 - Path name and line of code of the finding

-The implementation should be **fully production-ready**.
 The application is fairly simple, so you might not want to use any state management libraries – in this case please make sure your state management is clean, simple and easy to test.
 Wherever you’d have to add something that you feel requires product subscriptions (e.g. Logging 3rd party service) or significant extra time, just mention it in the README.md file.

 __Things you don’t have to worry about:__